NTIA/WEnets/python/README.md

 ## conda env

-one way to install the python libraries required to run the python version of WENets is using anaconda (or miniconda). once anaconda is installed, use the following commands to set up and activate a new conda env:
+one way to install the python libraries required to run the python version of WAWENets is using anaconda (or miniconda). once anaconda is installed, use the following commands to set up and activate a new conda env:

 ```shell